gardener/gardener/docs/proposals/26-workload-identity.md

 Gardenlet will request tokens as per the global configurations and renew them regularly.
 It will be responsible to provide information for the specific usage of the token, e.g. shoot name, namespace and UID, via the `TokenRequest` API.
-Only the `gardenlet` will be authorized to create and refresh workload identity tokens.
+`gardenlet` will be the only Gardener component authorized to create and refresh workload identity tokens.
 Seed Authorizer will be extended to allow gardenlets to request workload identity tokens only for `WorkloadIdentity` that they are responsible for.

 As the tokens will usually have lifetime shorter than the period between two reconciliations, it is essential that the token creation and management are